NiklasEi/www-nikl-me/blog/2024/bevy_ecs_as_data_layer_in_leptos_ssg.md

 There are many static site generators and since I tend to use this website as a playground for learning new technologies, it has used a couple of different ones in the past.
 The current version is built using Gatsby which is in part because Gatsby uses React (which I wanted to learn at the time) and because I like their data layer.

 A data layer in a static site generator simplifies collecting and preparing data required to build the website.
 For example, a user might get their blog posts from a headless CMS and generate different resolutions for image assets.
-When deciding what routes to generate, users can look into the data layer to see what blog posts there are and then generate a route for every post.
+When deciding what routes to generate, they can look into the data layer to see what blog posts there are and then generate a route for every post.
 The just-generated smaller version of a post's image could be displayed on the list of blog posts while the post itself uses the original version.

 Many generators support a given structure of data and asset files but leave more complex data loading and preparation to their users.
 I think it is very helpful when a generator provides the structure and access for collecting, preparing and using any kind of data needed for building a website[^1].
 This is especially the case if there is a good API for third-party plugins to hook into.